Navdevl/anishkrishnan-in/content/blog/prd-of-a-b2c-application-instagram.md

 ---
-title: PRD OF A B2C APPLICATION - Instagram
+title: PRD of an B2C Application - A study on Instagram
 date: 2021-06-11T00:00:00-07:00
 description: This is a sample hypothetical PRD document for an B2C Application.
 The sample application for our hypothesis is Instagram.
 Let's go read through the doc